 Creating a new data broker in Google Cloud

 When you create a new data broker group, choose Google Cloud Platform to deploy the data broker software on a new virtual machine instance in a Google Cloud VPC.
-Cloud Sync guides you through the installation process, but the requirements and steps are repeated on this page to help you prepare for installation.
+BlueXP copy and sync guides you through the installation process, but the requirements and steps are repeated on this page to help you prepare for installation.

 You also have the option to install the data broker on an existing Linux host in the cloud or on your premises.
 Learn more.